karser/MatomoClickHeatPlugin/README.md

 ### Logger
 You can use different loggers to track clicks on webpage, currently supported:
 - `Piwik\Plugins\ClickHeat\Logger\FileSystemLogger` - store logging data in text files.
-- `Piwik\Plugins\ClickHeat\Logger\MySqlLogger` - store logging data in MySQL databases, tables needed for this logger will be created when you installed the plugin.
+- `Piwik\Plugins\ClickHeat\Logger\MysqlLogger` - store logging data in MySQL databases, tables needed for this logger will be created when you installed the plugin.
 - `Piwik\Plugins\ClickHeat\Logger\RedisLogger` - store logging data in Redis server.

 Currently `Redis` only used as a `Logger` and can not create heat map via it.
 So you need to run a command to import data to another `Adapter` like MySQL.